lkodinsson/MARS/Fantasy/Spellcasting.md

 **Duration:** 1 week
 **Resist:** Fortitude

-Inflict sickness upon a creature, causing it to perform tasks worse and suffer loss of health from long-term exposure.
+Inflict sickness upon a living creature, causing it to perform tasks worse and suffer loss of health from long-term exposure.
 Whenever the duration is met, the target may make a fortitude check to reduce their sickness by 1.

 ***Critical:*** The target gets sickness 2.
 ***Graze/Success:*** The target gets sickness 1.